 This alternative proposes to create "Days Out - Small Mesh Bottom Trawl" under Section 4.2.4 Effort Controls in the Atlantic Herring FMP.

-Days Out program applies to all Atlantic herring harvesters.
+Days Out program applies to all directed-herring vessels.

 Option B: Additional Days Out Program for Small Mesh Bottom Trawl Vessels with a Category C or D Permit